edgedb/edgedb-elixir/README.md

 # TODO:
 1. Support for retrying transactions and subtransactions
 2. Support for pool resize and other settings through server hints (?)
+3. Query builder with schema reflection
-3. Better public API
+4. Better public API
-4. Better tests and coverage
+5. Better tests and coverage
-5. Ability to configure some parts (JSON, timeouts, etc)
+6. Ability to configure some parts (JSON, timeouts, etc)
-6. Documentation
+7. Documentation
-7. Publish package
+8. Publish package